 After many setbacks, they follow a tip from a bartender (or the manual), leading them to a particular bar on Rakhir Street.
 After the secret handshake of ordering wine gives them access to the Wine Cellars, they find (surprise!) sewers beneath, stretching down into the earth.
 Many scrawled hints are found, but chief among them: the name of the Mad God.
 Tarjan.

-Having encountered the Priests of the Mad God's demands at the Grand Plaz before, the heroes try out this new knowledge, and are granted access to the catacombs, teeming with vicious undead.
-Deep in the bowels of this unholy place, they strike down a horrible Lich, and obtain the lost stone Eye of the Mad God himself.
+Having encountered the Priests of the Mad God's demands at the Gran Plaz before, the heroes try out this new knowledge, and are granted access to the catacombs, teeming with vicious undead.
+Deep in the bowels of this unholy place, they strike down a horrible spectre, and obtain the lost stone Eye of the Mad God himself.
 Supposedly, this will be of use in Harkyn's castle.
 Portents of "once lost the eye" foreshadow what is to come.

 And so on to the castle Harkyn, striking down the dragon statue at the gate, go our heroes.
-Past 4x99 beserkers and other foes, they finally reach the statue of the Mad God himself.
+Past 4x99 berserkers and other foes, they finally reach the statue of the Mad God himself.
 The eye they found earlier completes the statue.
 It comes to life and attacks!
 But is no match.
 The Mad God has been killed. ... for now...
 This triggers unexplained magics which whisk our heroes across the town.

 Taking a strange route through the sewers, the heroes manage to emerge from behind Mangar's locked gates, climb up his tower against many mortal foes, and eventually slay him and his many undead and demonic servants.
 The spell of winter is broken.
 The heroes have won the day.